garagehive/garagehive.github.io/docs/garagehive-checklist-how-to-create.md

 ## Questionnaire Templates

-A questionnaire template is considered the header of the checklist, each questionnaire template must have at least one **Linked Question Group**
+A questionnaire template is considered the header of the Checklist, each questionnaire template must have at least one **Linked Question Group**

 ## Question Groups